 3. Monitoring and Auditing Compliance

 An effective corporate FCPA compliance program will also involve ongoing monitoring and auditing.
-Whether comprised of internal personnel or outside compliance counsel, the company should have a compliance team that is responsible for assessing the success (or failure) of the company’s compliance efforts.
-In an ideal scenario, the compliance team’s assessments will simply result in the generation of documentation that can be used to substantiate compliance in the event of an inquiry from the SEC.
-However, if there are issues that need to be remedied, then the FCPA law firm or compliance team will be responsible for identifying these issues before they trigger a federal inquiry.
+Whether comprised of internal personnel or outside compliance counsel, the company should have a compliance team that is responsible for assessing the success (or failure) of the company’s anti-corruption compliance programs through internal investigation, among other measures.
+In an ideal scenario, the compliance team’s assessments will simply result in the generation of documentation that can be used to substantiate compliance in the event of an inquiry from the Securities and Exchange Commission.
+However, if there are issues that need to be remedied, then the FCPA law firm or compliance team will be responsible for identifying these issues through internal investigations before they trigger a federal inquiry.

 Part III: Understanding the Risks of Non-Compliance